quist00/carpentries.org/_posts/2022/05/2022-05-04-workbench-beta.md

   <img src="{{ site.urlimg }}/blog/2022/05/workbench-beta-flow.png"
    alt="Diagram of three phases of the beta release.
 At the top is box labelled 'current' that contains a GitHub logo, a cartoon of a lesson page.
 Below is a box labelled 'Pre Beta' with the same contents as the box above plus an additional GitHub logo in blue with a camera above it (to indicate a snapshot) and a new cartoon of a lesson page with a padlock over it.
 There is a clock indicating a timeframe of four weeks.
 The next box below is labelled 'Beta'.
 The GitHub logo has become blue and there is a lightning bolt and a line connecting it to the previous logo, indicating that a transformation happened.
 A smaller, grey GitHub logo is adjacent with a lock over it, indicating that it is archived.
 The  old lesson page now has a lock and information symbol above it.
 The new lesson page does not have any symbols above it.
 The timreframe is 6 to 8 weeks.
 The final box is titled 'Release Candidate' and has a single blue GitHub logo, a faded old lesson page, and a new lesson page with a timeframe of 6 months"/>
   <figcaption>
-An overview of the workbench beta phase for the Git repository and the website, separated into three stages.
+An overview of the Workbench beta phase for the Git repository and the website, separated into three stages.
 The entire process will take about 8-9 months until lesson release with The Carpentries Workbench.
   </figcaption>